diogomartino/docker-pihole-openvpn-raspberry-ipv6/README.md

     ERROR: ServerIPv6 Environment variable doesn't appear to be a valid IPv6 address
     TIP: If your server is not IPv6 enabled just remove '-e ServerIPv6' from your docker container And the one where docker doesn't start after changing the IPv6 settings on `/etc/docker/daemon.json`with the `fixed-cidr-v6` parameter.
 ###### Based on [this tutorial](https://gist.github.com/zottelbeyer/c47b1a48b9c5c69796a712466e7fb71f).

+## Enable DHCP on PiHole
+Unfortunately I couldn't find a way to use PiHole as your DHCP server AND use IPv6 at the same time without using the host network mode.
+So, if you want to use DHCP and at the same time use IPv6, you will need to go to `sudo nano docker-compose.yml`and then on your `pihole` service comment or delete all the ports.
+Then add `network-mode: host`and restart your container.
+If you want to try to configure DHCP + IPv6 + Bridge Networking for yourself, check out [this thread](https://discourse.pi-hole.net/t/dhcp-with-docker-compose-and-bridge-networking/17038).